-- - don't resend time stamp 24 message - 6.
+- 5. Coast forward: Reprocess event with time stamp 21, - don't resend time stamp 24 message - 6.
 Process straggler, continue normal event processing

 Infrequent State Saving: Pros and Cons

 - Reduces time required for state saving

 - Reduces memory requirements

 - Increases time required to roll back LP

 " more time to recreate state

 - Increases complexity of Time Warp executive

 - Largely transparent to the simulation application (only need locations of LP state variables and frequency parameter)